ant-le/TechnoGen/README.md

 Hereby, the reconstruction loss is further divided into two terms assessing a one-dimensional difference between the input and reconstruction on the one hand and a spectral difference of their spectrograms on the other hand.
 Since the codebook loss measures the difference between the encoded sound and the codebook vectors, it is also an important measure to keep track of as average closeness between both vectors might be an indicator for better ability to generate sounds as well.
 Hence, during training I kept track of all the metrics mentioned in this paragraph.

 For the task at hand, my simple baseline had many problems with vanishing or exploding gradients barely getting under a validation set loss of $1$.
-Hence, my inital goal was set two-folded:
+Hence, my initial goal was set two-folded:
   1. Quantitave Assesment: $L<0.25$
   2. Qualitative Assesment: Reconstruction is subjectively close to input audio
   3. *Bonus*: Generating something what can be considered sound from codebook vectors